Despite, or in spite of, its reputation as a beautiful country, there are some unusual places to visit in New Zealand!

-These places are great reasons to visit New Zealand, as they highlight the weird and wonderful part of the country.
+They’re a good reason to visit the country, as they highlight the weird and wonderful parts of the country.
 I will never forget my first time walking around Christchurch, a city ravaged by earthquakes.

 I felt like I was in a warzone such was the devastation!
-Seeing Hobbiton up close and personal was strange, due to seeing this place on the numerous Lord of the Rings films!
+Seeing Hobbiton up close and personal was strange, due to seeing this place in the numerous Lord of the Rings films!

 New Zealand is a country that possesses some of the most beautiful locations in the world.

-However, there are also a number of unusual places to visit in New Zealand, which you should include on your trip.
-Backpacking around New Zealand without visiting these places would be a huge shame!
+However, there are also a number of weird places to visit in New Zealand, which you should include on your trip.

 Baldwin Street in Dunedin